 WHAT WE FUND

-Knight supports Tallahassee’s work in revitalizing its downtown and bordering communities to attract and retain talented people (ages 24-35) and promote economic opportunity.
+Knight supports Tallahassee’s work in revitalizing its downtown and bordering communities in order to attract and retain talented people (ages 24-35) and promote economic opportunity.
 Knight invests in Tallahassee’s core city vibrancy by supporting projects in smart design, the arts and entrepreneurship.

 Applicants to the Knight Foundation Fund must meet all of the following criteria: